Mercury in Consumer Products

 Includes fluorescent bulbs, compact fluorescent light bulbs (CFLs), high intensity discharge (HID) lamps, ultraviolet lamps, neon lights.
 See the CFL light bulbs website.

-- Medical pharmaceuticals
+- Medical equipment and pharmaceuticals

 Mercury is used -- usually in very small amounts as a preservative or antibacterial agent -- in a number of over-the-counter and prescription pharmaceutical products.
 These include: antibiotics; blood pressure cuffs; contact lens solution; dental amalgam; diuretics; ear and eye drops; eye ointment; hemorrhoid relief ointment; Mercurochrome; nasal spray; and thermometers.